psychoinformatics-de/studyforrest-www/pelican-theme/README.md

 In order to make the Facebook like button and other social sharing options work better, the template contains Open Graph metatags like `<meta property="og:type" content="article"/>`.
 You can disable them by setting `USE_OPEN_GRAPH` to _False_.
 You can use `OPEN_GRAPH_FB_APP_ID` to provide a Facebook _app id_.
 You can also provide a default image that will be passed as an Open Graph tag  by setting `OPEN_GRAPH_IMAGE` to a relative file path, which will be prefixed by your site's base url.
 Optionally, you can override this default image on a per article and per page basis, by setting the `og_image` variable in an article or page.

-### Twitter Cards

-The theme supports [Summary Twitter Cards](https://dev.twitter.com/docs/cards/types/summary-card).
-To activate the necessary tags set `TWITTER_CARDS` to `True`.
-Because _Twitter Cards_ also use Open Graph tags to identify some of the necessary metadata, `USE_OPEN_GRAPH` must also be set to `True` (which is the default).

-You can optionally provide a `TWITTER_USERNAME` which will be used to set the Twitter username for the site and for the content creator.

-The same image options for Open Graph (see above) can be used for setting images that appear on Twitter Cards.
-So if you have set an `OPEN_GRAPH_IMAGE` and optionally `og_image` for articles and/or pages, you're good to go for Twitter Cards as well.

 ### Twitter Timeline

 To enable, provide a `TWITTER_USERNAME` and a `TWITTER_WIDGET_ID`.